dev5-devstroop/rVPNSE/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of RVPNSE seriously.
+We take the security of rVPNSE seriously.
 If you discover a security vulnerability, please report it responsibly:

 ### How to Report